zMoooooritz/nachrichten/README.md

 or download from [releases](https://github.com/zMoooooritz/nachrichten/releases)

 ## ⇁ Usage
-Run the `nachrichten` command to launch the minimalistic terminal interface
+Run the `nachrichten` command to launch the minimalistic yet informative terminal interface

 ```bash
 Usage of nachrichten: